 P. G.: Is there any other aspect to be considered when we talk about disruption?

 C. A.: We need to focus on the resolutions.
 In today's session, when someone talked about them, people applauded.
 It is a key factor; it is what connects with the community and crowd of the company.
 In Silicon Valley, people not only introduce themselves by saying where they work, but also what they work for.
 I was surprised that, at the last Mobile World Congress, the participating companies didn't know what their purpose was.
-They talked about the problem, but not the solution.
+They talked about the problem, but not the purpose.
 Those are the glasses we have to wear.

 P. G.: I fully agree.